Inpatient Adult Behavioral Health Hospital

 What is Milieu or Group Therapy?

-The milieu is a safe and therapeutic setting which encourages positive change.
+The milieu is a safe and therapeutic setting that encourages positive change.
 Milieu means the totality of an environment.
 Group therapy is a treatment that uses social interactions to examine mental health issues.
 Group topics are determined by the participant’s needs.
 Topics may include social skills, coping skills, self-expression, life skills, or anger management.

 Does my loved one receive individual therapy?